h-morgan/hnt-miner-tax/README.md

 This will update the database columns (`processed_at`, `status`, `income`, and `errors`) and will save a CSV output for each request (where a valid CSV could be generated) into our AWS S3 bucket.

+### Process Schedule C Requests

+This process is still in development.

 <hr>

 ## OLD SECTIONS (KEEPING FOR NOW IN CASE NEEDED)